kamyarpakdaman/ComputerScience-Mathematics/Algorithms/README.md

 ### Algorithms

-This directory includes programs focused on _Algorithms and Data Structures_.
+This directory includes programs focused on _Algorithms_.